DBC-SF/mentorship-wiki/sessions.md

     - All remaining slots (excluding those marked Ph-1/2/3 or workshops) are __Up for grabs to all Mentors__, so long as it does not violate your 20 hour cap.

 - Misc Details:
-  - Current SF Mentor Calendar is void as of next phase and will be removed.
-(5/2/2016)
   - This approach utilizes appointment slots that only one Mentor can sign up for.
   - Day side slots marked Ph-1/2/3 will be filled by the Mentor Coordinator in advance of the first round.
   - Day side slots marked Float are available for booking from all Mentors, this will allow some 'non-core' mentors to get some day side exposure.